-Part 1: Implement Ultraviolet Air Treatment
+Part 1: Implement Ultraviolet Treatment for HVAC Surfaces

 - a.
 Project utilizes one of the below: - 1.
 Projects with a forced-air cooling system use ultraviolet lamps to irradiate the surfaces of the cooling coils and drain pans of the mechanical system supplies. - 2.
 Projects without a forced-air cooling system use standalone ultraviolet germicidal irradiation air sanitizers in all spaces with more than 10 regular occupants.